Kershaw County SC Arrest Records and Warrants

 Kershaw County court records

-The Clerk of Court in Kershaw County, SC, is responsible for maintaining court records, managing dockets, handling fees and fines, and selecting jurors for Civil, Criminal Court, and the Grand Jury.
-They provide administrative support to the judicial system.
-Only cash payments are accepted for Family Court purge payments.
-For assistance with Family Court payments, contact the South Carolina Disbursement Unit.
-Jurors should park around the courthouse and report to the 3rd-floor main courtroom.
+The Clerk of Court in Kershaw County, SC, holds onto court records and looks after dockets, fees, and fines, while choosing jurors for Civil, Criminal Court, and the Grand Jury.
+They also offer a helping hand to the judicial system.
+Family Court will only accept cash for purge payments.
+To get a hand with Family Court payments, get in touch with the South Carolina Disbursement Unit.
+Jurors should find a spot to park close to the courthouse and head to the main courtroom on the 3rd floor.

 The Clerk’s office does not handle the Summary, Traffic, or Magistrate Court jury.
 No legal advice or record searches are provided, but copies of public records can be obtained at the office.
 Contact specific staff members for more information.